Prego Italian Restaurant

 Chef Ricky has recently joined the team as Italian Chef de Cuisine after sharing his love of food and cooking in such far-flung places as China, India, and Australia.
 We were pleased to have the chance to learn about his driving style over lunch this month.

 Crusty wholemeal bread greeted us at the table along with a trio of tapenade, balsamic and olive oil, and roasted tomato oil for dipping.
 It wasn’t long before fresh focaccia was added to the bread bonanza.
-Salty and herby, the texture was the perfect mix of pillow soft and crisp edges, still warm from the oven.
+Salty and herby, the texture was the perfect mix of pillow-soft and crisp edges, still warm from the oven.

-Setting our GPS for classic favorites from the menu, we began our trip with the artistic landscape of Burrata Cheese with Grilled Spring Vegetables (RM65).
-A bulb of fresh Burrata is lightly torched to liquefy the center and then planted on a bed of grilled onions, red peppers, eggplant, and squash.
+Setting our GPS for classic favourites from the menu, we began our trip with the artistic landscape of Burrata Cheese with Grilled Spring Vegetables (RM65).
+A bulb of fresh Burrata is lightly torched to liquefy the centre and then planted on a bed of grilled onions, red peppers, eggplant, and squash.
 Creaminess leaks onto the plate from the first cut and wraps itself around the veggies like a present.
 With a twist of black pepper and drizzles of balsamic and basil-pine nut emulsion, I was simply driven to distraction.

-Lunch flavors (and dinner, for that matter) are always enhanced by a little wine.
+Lunch flavours (and dinner, for that matter) are always enhanced by a little wine.
 Our hosts recommended the house white, a 2015 Chardonnay and Pinot Grigio blend from Tuscany, fruity with a crisp finish that complemented the cheese nicely.

 Pasta To-Die-For at Prego

 For the pasta course, Chef Ricky selected the Carbonara E Castelmagno (RM68), Prego’s special carbonara with penne.
 THIS IS A DISH TO ROAD TRIP ACROSS THE COUNTRY FOR!
 The carbonara itself is lovely, beef bacon dressed in egg yolk and cream for a finish that is not overly rich.
 HOWEVER, Prego takes that hotly dressed pasta and turns it into a cylinder of Castelmagno cheese for the finishing toss.
-Not grated Parmesan sprinkled over the top like you fix at home watching reruns of Pimp My Ride, but hotly sauced pasta tossed in the cheese wheel itself to bring all that melty goodness right into the cream and egg.
-Prego brings the Castelmagno right from Italy, a cow’s milk cheese with the zest of a young gorgonzola.
+Not grated Parmesan sprinkled over the top as you fix at home watching reruns of Pimp My Ride, but hotly sauced pasta tossed in the cheese wheel itself to bring all that melty goodness right into the cream and egg.
+Prego brings the Castelmagno right from Italy, a cow’s milk cheese with the zest of young gorgonzola.
 Note for special diets: All the pasta and pizzas at Prego can be made with wholemeal flour or gluten/egg free flour.

 The personable Chef Ricky hopes to bring more of a true Trattoria spirit with what he calls a Menu Sorpresa.
 If you’re feeling adventurous one night at Prego, ask what the chef can make off the menu.
 He will create something new, based on available ingredients, subject to the volume of orders coming into the kitchen.